xcore/sw_foc_motor_control/module_foc_adc/doc/programming.rst

 The default test takes about a minute to run.
 The 'slow' test make take over an hour.

-For a explanation of the test results refer to the quickstart guide in doc_quickstart/adc/index.rst
+For a explanation of the test results refer to the quick-start guide in doc_quickstart/adc/index.rst

 Trouble-shooting
 ................